vanderschaarlab/Interpretability/README.md

 # Interface

-The interface is in final stages of development and will be released soon.
-This section of the README reflects what it will be like on release.

 The Interpretability Suite provides a common python interface for the following interpretability methods: SimplEx, Dynamask, shap, and Symbolic Pursuit.
 Each of these methods are also included in our user interface.
+To guarantee compatibility with the app please create your explainers using the interpretability_suite_app branch.

 ![The interpretability Suite](images/interpretability_suite_image.png)
 *Figure 1: The Interpretability Suite User Interface Landing page*